Super and maternity leave

 Super is a long term investment and what you do now can have a big impact on how much money you have when you retire.
 Each year, your contributions and balance are affected by earnings and the following year those earnings also are affected by earnings, and so on; this effect is called compounding and is why making more contributions now is usually more effective than bigger contributions later.
 Of course, in some years the earnings may be negative but the long term trend for super is growth.

 Taking maternity leave for 6 weeks may not seem like a big difference in the long term, but if you take 12 months or longer you will probably miss out on a lot of employer contributions and any associated earnings.
-If you are currently making contribution that stop while you are on leave, the impact is even bigger.
+If you are currently making contributions that stop while you are on leave, the impact is even bigger.
 And with the expenses associated with being a parent, some say you may need more super in the end, too!

 Preparing for maternity leave